 Eucharist is the sacrament that is celebrated every Sunday and most days during the week at Mass.
 We gather as a Catholic community to listen to the word of God proclaimed to us in the scriptures and remember our Lord’s life, death, and resurrection in a communal and ritualized meal.
 Our Church believes that the Eucharist is the “source and summit” of all Christian life and so it is vital to our Christian life to participate regularly in its celebration.

 Normally children receive their First Holy Communion in the spring of their second grade year.

 Communion happens when a Catholic comes forward to receive the Eucharistic bread and wine.
-As Catholics we do not have “open communion” and so only members of the Catholic or the Orthodox Church may come forward to receive the Eucharist.
-For Catholics, communion is both a joining ourselves with our Lord and with our neighbors.
-Therefore Communion is not just a sign of our simple belief in Jesus as savior, but also our belief with each other in all that the Catholic Church teaches.
-All Catholics are asked to make sure that they have properly prepared themselves before they receive the Eucharist and are asked to be free of grave or mortal sin.
-Catholics and Non-Catholics who do not receive Communion may come forward in the procession, but are asked to cross their arm upon their chest to show that they will not be receiving communion.
+As Catholics, we do not have “open communion” and so only members of the Catholic or the Orthodox Church may come forward to receive the Eucharist.
+For Catholics, communion is both a joining of ourselves with our Lord and with our neighbors.
+Therefore, Communion is not just a sign of our simple belief in Jesus as our savior, but also our belief with each other in all that the Catholic Church teaches.
+All Catholics are asked to make sure that they have properly prepared themselves before they receive the Eucharist and are asked to be free of grave, or mortal, sin.
+Catholics and non-Catholics who do are not properly prepared to receive Communion may come forward in the procession, but are asked to cross their arms upon their chest to show that they will not be receiving the Eucharist.